mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

      Main.npcFrameCount[npc.type] = 4; // We want 4 frames in our npc.
 }
 ```

+When this happens, the game takes our sprite sheet and evenly cuts it up into however many frames we specified(in this case 4).

+//TODO Add a picture of sprite sheet as the game would separate it.

 Now, we need to change the frame in order to animate our npc.
 To do this, we need to override the `FindFrame(int frameHeight)` hook, and change which frame of our sheet to draw.

 In the FindFrame hook, you may have noticed the one integer parameter, frameHeight.
 This is the height of one of our frames(if you have a 5 framed sheet thats 50 pixels tall, it will be 10) and should be mutplied by the frame you want to get what to set npc.frame.Y to.

 Setting npc.frame.Y to `frameHeight * 3` will be the 4th frame, setting it to `0 * frameHeight`(or just 0) will be the first frame, as thats the bottom of the frame we want to draw.

 In order to make code easier to read, instead of putting the frame number, like 5, you can assign constants that describe what each frame does.
-`npc.FrameY = frameHeight * FlyingFrame` means a lot more to someone reading then `npc.FrameY = frameHeight * 3`.
+`npc.FrameY = frameHeight * FlyingFrame` means a lot more to anyone reading then `npc.FrameY = frameHeight * 3`.

 If your code looks like the example above in the making patterns section, you can check you state variable just like you do in ai.
 In fact, we can use some logic very similar to ai to determine which frame we should be.
 This code shows making a different frame assuming your code looks like the example above.
 ```cs